-- A DMP is relatively straightforward to implement.
+- A Debt Management Plan is relatively straightforward to implement.

 - We will assess how much you can afford to pay as a single payment per month and negotiate with creditors’.